The sheaves--spectrum adjunction: The unstable smashing spectrum

 \subsection{Smallness}

 By~\cref{i:frm} of \cref{49a2f304a6}, we have a functor

 In this subsection, we see that this actually factors through \(\Cat{Frm}\), the category of small frames.

-\begin{remark} Many studies have been done on the smallness of a certain class of localizations in an \(\infty\)-category with various accessibility conditions; see, e.g.,~\cite{CasacubertaGutierrezRosicky14} and references therein.
+\begin{remark} Much work has been done on the smallness of a certain class of localizations in an \(\infty\)-category with various accessibility conditions; see, e.g.,~\cite{CasacubertaGutierrezRosicky14} and references therein.
 However, these results do not apply to our current situation (except for the stable case) as we are looking at colocalizations instead. \end{remark}

 \begin{theorem} Let \(\cat{C}\) be a symmetric monoidal \(\infty\)-category.
 If \(\cat{C}\) is accessible and \({\otimes}\colon\cat{C}\times\cat{C}\to\cat{C}\) is accessible, then \(\cIdem(\cat{C})\) is essentially small. \end{theorem}